How Much Electricity (Power) Does a TV Use?

 Important.
 Remember to unplug peripheral devices from the TV that are connected via USB or other connectors.
 At the moment of switching on, they are powered by TV and increase electricity consumption.

 All you have to do is follow these tips to experience a reduction in your monthly electricity bills.
-Tips for turning off the network apply to all household appliances that can be turned off at night: computer, washing machine, phone charger, table lamps, microwave ovens.
+Tips for turning off the network apply to all household appliances that can be turned off at night: computers, washing machines, phone chargers, table lamps, and microwave ovens.

 Standby Power (Vampire Power) of TV’s

 Most modern and new TVs don’t have a standby power consumption problem.
-Standby power was used to be a much bigger problem before than it is today.
-Most TV manufacturers have corrected this shortcoming that occurred with overwhelming, and after 2006 TVs draw less and less power in standby mode.
+Standby power used to be a much bigger problem than it is today.
+Most TV manufacturers have corrected this shortcoming that occurred with overwhelming, and after 2006, TVs drew less power in standby mode.

-Today TVs consume less than 1 watt of power when they are in standby.
+Today, TVs consume less than 1 watt of power on standby.
 That’s around 11 cents per month.
-Today you can easily solve even this problem by using a power strip, with which you can turn off lots of devices at once.
+Today, you can easily solve this problem by using a power strip to turn off many devices simultaneously.
 You can find them in almost every electrical store for $4.